josephmisiti/awesome-machine-learning/README.md

 <a name="java-nlp" />
 #### Natural Language Processing
 * [Cortical.io] (http://cortical.io) - NLP The way the brain does it!
-Do Apple - Fruit = Computer using the same algorithm found in the neocortex.
+Do:```java Apple - Fruit = Computer``` using the same algorithm found in the neocortex.
 See our [API] (http://api.cortical.io)'s for: Semantic Folding, Classification, Disambiguation and much more!
 * [CoreNLP] (http://nlp.stanford.edu/software/corenlp.shtml) - Stanford CoreNLP provides a set of natural language analysis tools which can take raw English language text input and give the base forms of words
 * [Stanford Parser] (http://nlp.stanford.edu/software/lex-parser.shtml) - A natural language parser is a program that works out the grammatical structure of sentences
 * [Stanford POS Tagger] (http://nlp.stanford.edu/software/tagger.shtml) - A Part-Of-Speech Tagger (POS Tagger